tinyspeck/hammock/docs/services.md

 	class my_service extends SlackServicePlugin {
 	}

 This is the simplest service you can build.
-Load up the index page of your Slackware install and you should see your new service listed.
+Load up the index page of your Hammock install and you should see your new service listed.
 For now, it doesn't have a name or description, so we'll fix that first: